Hatsune Miku: Cultural impact

-The Vocaloid software has had a great influence on the character Black Rock Shooter, who looks like Hatsune Miku but is not linked to her by design.
+The Vocaloid software has had a notable influence on the character Black Rock Shooter, who looks like Hatsune Miku but is not linked to her by design.
 The character was made famous by the song "Black Rock Shooter", and a number of figurines have been made.
 An original video animation made by Ordet was streamed for free as part of a promotional campaign running from June 25 to August 31, 2010.
 A televised anime series aired in February 2012.

-In October 2011, Crypton showed on the official Hatsune Miku Facebook page a letter from the Japanese Minister of Economy for "contributing to the furtherance of the informatization by minister of economy."
 The flag of the city of Chiba was considered to coincidentally resemble the silhouette of Hatsune Miku, and on the 10th anniversary on August 31, 2017, the municipal government website temporarily changed its logo to look like Miku.
-Geoffrey Cain of GlobalPost has argued that the phenomenon of Hatsune Miku is partly due to the love of Japanese for giving inanimate objects a soul, which is rooted in Shintoism or animism, and in the long tradition of Karakuri ningyō or automated wooden puppets.
-Thus, Japanese are much more ready to accept a virtual character as "human".
+Geoffrey Cain of GlobalPost has argued that the cultural reception of Hatsune Miku in Japan is related to historical concepts of animism and Shinto, as well as the tradition of Karakuri ningyō (automated mechanical puppets), which facilitate the public acceptance of synthetic personas.

-Hatsune Miku is often jokingly attributed as the creator of the video game Minecraft (originating from the Miku Twitter parody account mikumiku_ebooks which tweeted "I created Minecraft") as well as the book series Harry Potter.
-Both of these attributions came about after the original creators of both works (Markus Persson and J. K. Rowling, respectively) published tweets that were critical of transgender people, which resulted in backlash from their respective fans.
+In internet culture, Hatsune Miku has been humorously attributed as the creator of works such as the video game Minecraft and the Harry Potter book series by fans on social media in response to controversies surrounding their original authors, Markus Persson and J. K. Rowling.

 Akihiko Kondo, a Japanese school administrator, unofficially married Hatsune Miku.
 In November 2018, he held a formal wedding with the character, attracting media attention.
 Crypton Future Media wrote a statement to Fox News, clarifying that the company was not involved in the wedding.
 Commenting on it, they said: "We see this as one individual's way of expressing his appreciation for Hatsune Miku, and we respect that."